Pop quiz: is there anyone who could name three explorers living today?

 Why Study Geography in VCE?

-Astonishingly, geography is not a key part of school curriculum anymore in many Western countries.
+Astonishingly, geography is not a key part of the school curriculum anymore in many Western countries.

 It’s not atypical for a young student to change their mind about their direction in life.